 - From the File menu, choose New then From Image , or press Control+Shift+I

-- From the Palette From Image dialog, enter or select the image to load
+- From the Palette From Image dialogue, enter or select the image to load

-- Optionally, uncheck the Reduce to 8bit color depth option to create a palette using all colors in the image
+- Optionally, uncheck the Reduce to 8bit colour depth option to create a palette using all colours in the image

-- Optionally, specify a pixelate value to average out colors
+- Optionally, specify a pixelate value to average out colours

 - Optionally, use the drag handles to resize the area of the image that will be used to generate the palette.
 You can also move the region.